Contact and 24-HOUR EMERGENCY NUMBER 239-252-2600

 6027 Shirley St. Naples, FL 34109

-Collier County's Wastewater Division Collections Section operates and maintains over 800 lift stations and over 1,100 miles of gravity lines and force mains.
-That is the distance from Naples to Washington, D.C.!
+Collier County's Wastewater Division Collections Section operates and maintains over 880 lift stations and over 1,100 miles of gravity lines and force mains.
+That is the more than the distance from Naples to Washington, D.C.!

 The Division's highly trained technicians serve residents and businesses 24 hours per day, 365 days per year.
 These technicians obtain training and certifications through the Florida Water & Pollution Control Operators Association (FWPCOA) that take a minimum of four years to attain.
 The technicians are also continuously trained in the latest safety procedures, follow all OSHA guidelines and attend equipment manufacturer training as required.

 Wastewater Collections has an in-house pump rebuilding shop and a preventative pump maintenance crew that perform preventative maintenance on pump stations.
 The pump shop performs preventative maintenance and/or rebuilding of all submersible pumps in the Wastewater Collections system and for both the North and South Water Reclamation Facilities.
-The pumps range in horsepower from 2.3 HP up to 100 HP.
 Field crews pull and inspect the pump station pumps on a scheduled basis and increase motor efficiency and the life span of the pump motors.
 Should a pump test 'bad,' it is brought back to the shop for repair.
 The pump shop also makes changes to pumps in the pump stations that are found to be inefficient, by upgrading pump horsepower and/or by changing the pump’s wet-end (impeller and volute).

 Wastewater Collections Rehabilitation crews refurbish deteriorating lift stations, install and or replace force mains and take on larger projects that previously required outside contractors to complete.
 These technicians are highly trained in the operation of heavy equipment and are also in charge of valve maintenance.
 Valve maintenance entails operating and maintaining hundreds of isolation valves on the force mains.
 It is imperative that these valves be in good working condition for several reasons.
 For example, if a force main breaks and a section of pipe needs to be isolated to make a repair, the isolation valves prevent excessive wastewater spills.